WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 It was the most implausible demand.

-Anything else we could negotiate
+Anything else we might negotiate

 grace, born out of deprivation,